Halloween is that time of the year when all pranks and scares are fair and free for all.

 $101,624,882

-It was nominated for an Academy Award for visual effects and has built a cult following for itself.
+The movie was nominated for an Academy Award for Best Visual Effects and has since earned an enduring cult following worldwide.

 ActionDramaMystery